Basic metadata field configuration

-Indexing a metadata field will allow the keywords within the metadata field to be searchable when a user runs a keyword search.
+Indexing a metadata field will allow the text within the metadata field to be searchable when a user runs a keyword search.
 Metadata fields that are not indexed will not be searchable.
 It is recommended that concise metadata fields such as Project, Event, Title, etc, are indexed, whereas longer and less descriptive fields are left not indexed.

 Deselecting the 'Display field' checkbox will hide the metadata field from all users when viewing the resource.
 The metadata field can still be available during the upload process, with the entered value hidden when viewing the resource.

 Enable advanced search